nikolaussucher/microbiology-text/methods_and_tools.Rmd

 See also: total internal reflection fluorescence microscope Neuroscience

-Confocal[edit]
+Confocal
 Main article: Confocal microscopy
 Confocal laser scanning microscopy uses a focused laser beam (e.g. 488 nm) that is scanned across the sample to excite fluorescence in a point-by-point fashion.
 The emitted light is directed through a pinhole to prevent out-of-focus light from reaching the detector, typically a photomultiplier tube.
 The image is constructed in a computer, plotting the measured fluorescence intensities according to the position of the excitation laser.
 Compared to full sample illumination, confocal microscopy gives slightly higher lateral resolution and significantly improves optical sectioning (axial resolution).
 Confocal microscopy is, therefore, commonly used where 3D structure is important.

 A subclass of confocal microscopes are spinning disc microscopes which are able to scan multiple points simultaneously across the sample.
 A corresponding disc with pinholes rejects out-of-focus light.
 The light detector in a spinning disc microscope is a digital camera, typically EM-CCD or sCMOS.

-Two-photon microscopy[edit]
+Two-photon microscopy
 A two-photon microscope is also a laser-scanning microscope, but instead of UV, blue or green laser light, a pulsed infrared laser is used for excitation.
-Only in the tiny focus of the laser is the intensity high enough to generate fluorescence by two-photon excitation, which means that no out-of-focus fluorescence is generated, and no pinhole is necessary to clean up the image.[18]
-This allows imaging deep in scattering tissue, where a confocal microscope would not be able to collect photons efficiently.[19]
-Two-photon microscopes with wide-field detection are frequently used for functional imaging, e.g. calcium imaging, in brain tissue.[20]
+Only in the tiny focus of the laser is the intensity high enough to generate fluorescence by two-photon excitation, which means that no out-of-focus fluorescence is generated, and no pinhole is necessary to clean up the image.
+This allows imaging deep in scattering tissue, where a confocal microscope would not be able to collect photons efficiently.
+Two-photon microscopes with wide-field detection are frequently used for functional imaging, e.g. calcium imaging, in brain tissue.
 They are marketed as Multiphoton microscopes by several companies, although the gains of using 3-photon instead of 2-photon excitation are marginal.

 ## Gram Stain

 Gram stain or Gram staining, also called Gram's method, is a method of staining used to distinguish and classify bacterial species into two large groups: gram-positive bacteria and gram-negative bacteria.
-The name comes from the Danish bacteriologist Hans Christian Gram, who developed the technique.[1]
+The name comes from the Danish bacteriologist Hans Christian Gram, who developed the technique.

 Gram staining differentiates bacteria by the chemical and physical properties of their cell walls.
 Gram-positive cells have a thick layer of peptidoglycan in the cell wall that retains the primary stain, crystal violet.
 Gram-negative cells have a thinner peptidoglycan layer that allows the crystal violet to wash out on addition of ethanol.
-They are stained pink or red by the counterstain,[2] commonly safranin or fuchsine.
+They are stained pink or red by the counterstain, commonly safranin or fuchsine.
 Lugol's iodine solution is always added after addition of crystal violet to strengthen the bonds of the stain with the cell membrane.
 Gram staining is almost always the first step in the preliminary identification of a bacterial organism.
 While Gram staining is a valuable diagnostic tool in both clinical and research settings, not all bacteria can be definitively classified by this technique.
 This gives rise to gram-variable and gram-indeterminate groups.

 The method is named after its inventor, the Danish scientist Hans Christian Gram (1853–1938), who developed the technique while working with Carl Friedländer in the morgue of the city hospital in Berlin in 1884.
-Gram devised his technique not for the purpose of distinguishing one type of bacterium from another but to make bacteria more visible in stained sections of lung tissue.[3]
-He published his method in 1884, and included in his short report the observation that the typhus bacillus did not retain the stain.[4]
+Gram devised his technique not for the purpose of distinguishing one type of bacterium from another but to make bacteria more visible in stained sections of lung tissue.
+He published his method in 1884, and included in his short report the observation that the typhus bacillus did not retain the stain.

-Gram staining is a bacteriological laboratory technique[5] used to differentiate bacterial species into two large groups (gram-positive and gram-negative) based on the physical properties of their cell walls.[6][page needed]
-Gram staining is not used to classify archaea, formerly archaeabacteria, since these microorganisms yield widely varying responses that do not follow their phylogenetic groups.[7]
+Gram staining is a bacteriological laboratory technique used to differentiate bacterial species into two large groups (gram-positive and gram-negative) based on the physical properties of their cell walls.[page needed]
+Gram staining is not used to classify archaea, formerly archaeabacteria, since these microorganisms yield widely varying responses that do not follow their phylogenetic groups.

 Some organisms are gram-variable (meaning they may stain either negative or positive); some are not stained with either dye used in the Gram technique and are not seen.
 In a modern environmental or molecular microbiology lab, most identification is done using genetic sequences and other molecular techniques, which are far more specific and informative than differential staining.

 Gram staining has been suggested to be as effective a diagnostic tool as PCR in one primary research report regarding gonorrhea.

 Gram stains are performed on body fluid or biopsy when infection is suspected.
-Gram stains yield results much more quickly than culturing, and are especially important when infection would make an important difference in the patient's treatment and prognosis; examples are cerebrospinal fluid for meningitis and synovial fluid for septic arthritis.[9][10]
+Gram stains yield results much more quickly than culturing, and are especially important when infection would make an important difference in the patient's treatment and prognosis; examples are cerebrospinal fluid for meningitis and synovial fluid for septic arthritis.

 Gram-positive bacteria have a thick mesh-like cell wall made of peptidoglycan (50–90% of cell envelope), and as a result are stained purple by crystal violet, whereas gram-negative bacteria have a thinner layer (10% of cell envelope), so do not retain the purple stain and are counter-stained pink by safranin.
 There are four basic steps of the Gram stain:

 * Applying a primary stain (crystal violet) to a heat-fixed smear of a bacterial culture.
 Heat fixation kills some bacteria but is mostly used to affix the bacteria to the slide so that they don't rinse out during the staining procedure.
 * The addition of iodine, which binds to crystal violet and traps it in the cell
 * Rapid decolorization with ethanol or acetone
-* Counterstaining with safranin.[11]
-Carbol fuchsin is sometimes substituted for safranin since it more intensely stains anaerobic bacteria, but it is less commonly used as a counterstain.[12]
+* Counterstaining with safranin.
+Carbol fuchsin is sometimes substituted for safranin since it more intensely stains anaerobic bacteria, but it is less commonly used as a counterstain.

 Crystal violet (CV) dissociates in aqueous solutions into CV+ and chloride (Cl−
 ) ions.
 These ions penetrate the cell wall of both gram-positive and gram-negative cells.
-The CV+ ion interacts with negatively charged components of bacterial cells and stains the cells purple.[13]
+The CV+ ion interacts with negatively charged components of bacterial cells and stains the cells purple.

 Iodide (I−
  or I−
 3) interacts with CV+
  and forms large complexes of crystal violet and iodine (CV–I) within the inner and outer layers of the cell.
-Iodine is often referred to as a mordant, but is a trapping agent that prevents the removal of the CV–I complex and, therefore, colors the cell.[14]
+Iodine is often referred to as a mordant, but is a trapping agent that prevents the removal of the CV–I complex and, therefore, colors the cell.

-When a decolorizer such as alcohol or acetone is added, it interacts with the lipids of the cell membrane.[15]
+When a decolorizer such as alcohol or acetone is added, it interacts with the lipids of the cell membrane.
 A gram-negative cell loses its outer lipopolysaccharide membrane, and the inner peptidoglycan layer is left exposed.
-The CV–I complexes are washed from the gram-negative cell along with the outer membrane.[16]
+The CV–I complexes are washed from the gram-negative cell along with the outer membrane.
 In contrast, a gram-positive cell becomes dehydrated from an ethanol treatment.
-The large CV–I complexes become trapped within the gram-positive cell due to the multilayered nature of its peptidoglycan.[16]
-The decolorization step is critical and must be timed correctly; the crystal violet stain is removed from both gram-positive and negative cells if the decolorizing agent is left on too long (a matter of seconds).[17]
+The large CV–I complexes become trapped within the gram-positive cell due to the multilayered nature of its peptidoglycan.
+The decolorization step is critical and must be timed correctly; the crystal violet stain is removed from both gram-positive and negative cells if the decolorizing agent is left on too long (a matter of seconds).

-After decolorization, the gram-positive cell remains purple and the gram-negative cell loses its purple color.[17]
-Counterstain, which is usually positively charged safranin or basic fuchsine, is applied last to give decolorized gram-negative bacteria a pink or red color.[2][18]
+After decolorization, the gram-positive cell remains purple and the gram-negative cell loses its purple color.
+Counterstain, which is usually positively charged safranin or basic fuchsine, is applied last to give decolorized gram-negative bacteria a pink or red color.
 Both gram-positive bacteria and gram-negative bacteria pick up the counterstain.
 The counterstain, however, is unseen on gram-positive bacteria because of the darker crystal violet stain.

-Gram-positive bacteria[edit]
+Gram-positive bacteria
 Main article: Gram-positive bacteria
 Gram-positive bacteria generally have a single membrane (monoderm) surrounded by a thick peptidoglycan.
-This rule is followed by two phyla: Firmicutes (except for the classes Mollicutes and Negativicutes) and the Actinobacteria.[6][19]
-In contrast, members of the Chloroflexi (green non-sulfur bacteria) are monoderms but possess a thin or absent (class Dehalococcoidetes) peptidoglycan and can stain negative, positive or indeterminate; members of the Deinococcus–Thermus group stain positive but are diderms with a thick peptidoglycan.[6][page needed][19]
+This rule is followed by two phyla: Firmicutes (except for the classes Mollicutes and Negativicutes) and the Actinobacteria.
+In contrast, members of the Chloroflexi (green non-sulfur bacteria) are monoderms but possess a thin or absent (class Dehalococcoidetes) peptidoglycan and can stain negative, positive or indeterminate; members of the Deinococcus–Thermus group stain positive but are diderms with a thick peptidoglycan.[page needed]

 Historically, the gram-positive forms made up the phylum Firmicutes, a name now used for the largest group.
-It includes many well-known genera such as Lactobacillus, Bacillus, Listeria, Staphylococcus, Streptococcus, Enterococcus, and Clostridium.[20]
-It has also been expanded to include the Mollicutes, bacteria such as Mycoplasma and Thermoplasma that lack cell walls and so cannot be Gram-stained, but are derived from such forms.[21]
+It includes many well-known genera such as Lactobacillus, Bacillus, Listeria, Staphylococcus, Streptococcus, Enterococcus, and Clostridium.
+It has also been expanded to include the Mollicutes, bacteria such as Mycoplasma and Thermoplasma that lack cell walls and so cannot be Gram-stained, but are derived from such forms.

 Some bacteria have cell walls which are particularly adept at retaining stains.
 These will appear positive by Gram stain even though they are not closely related to other gram-positive bacteria.
-These are called acid-fast bacteria, and can only be differentiated from other gram-positive bacteria by special staining procedures.[22]
+These are called acid-fast bacteria, and can only be differentiated from other gram-positive bacteria by special staining procedures.

-Gram-negative bacteria[edit]
+Gram-negative bacteria
 Main article: Gram-negative bacteria
-Gram-negative bacteria generally possess a thin layer of peptidoglycan between two membranes (diderm).[23]
-Lipopolysaccharide (LPS) is the most abundant antigen on the cell surface of most Gram-negative bacteria, contributing up to 80% of the outer membrane of E. coli and Salmonella.[24]
-Most bacterial phyla are gram-negative, including the cyanobacteria, green sulfur bacteria, and most Proteobacteria (exceptions being some members of the Rickettsiales and the insect-endosymbionts of the Enterobacteriales).[6][page needed][19]
+Gram-negative bacteria generally possess a thin layer of peptidoglycan between two membranes (diderm).
+Lipopolysaccharide (LPS) is the most abundant antigen on the cell surface of most Gram-negative bacteria, contributing up to 80% of the outer membrane of E. coli and Salmonella.
+Most bacterial phyla are gram-negative, including the cyanobacteria, green sulfur bacteria, and most Proteobacteria (exceptions being some members of the Rickettsiales and the insect-endosymbionts of the Enterobacteriales).[page needed]

-Gram-variable and Gram-indeterminate bacteria[edit] Some bacteria, after staining with the Gram stain, yield a gram-variable pattern: a mix of pink and purple cells are seen.[16][25]
-In cultures of Bacillus, Butyrivibrio, and Clostridium, a decrease in peptidoglycan thickness during growth coincides with an increase in the number of cells that stain gram-negative.[25]
-In addition, in all bacteria stained using the Gram stain, the age of the culture may influence the results of the stain.[25]
+Gram-variable and Gram-indeterminate bacteria
+Some bacteria, after staining with the Gram stain, yield a gram-variable pattern: a mix of pink and purple cells are seen.
+In cultures of Bacillus, Butyrivibrio, and Clostridium, a decrease in peptidoglycan thickness during growth coincides with an increase in the number of cells that stain gram-negative.
+In addition, in all bacteria stained using the Gram stain, the age of the culture may influence the results of the stain.

 Gram-indeterminate bacteria do not respond predictably to Gram staining and, therefore, cannot be determined as either gram-positive or gram-negative.
-Examples include many species of Mycobacterium, including Mycobacterium bovis, Mycobactrium leprae and Mycobacterium tuberculosis, the latter two of which are the causative agents of leprosy and tuberculosis, respectively.[26][27]
-Bacteria of the genus Mycoplasma lack a cell wall around their cell membranes, [9] which means they do not stain by Gram's method and are resistant to the antibiotics that target cell wall synthesis.[28][29]
+Examples include many species of Mycobacterium, including Mycobacterium bovis, Mycobactrium leprae and Mycobacterium tuberculosis, the latter two of which are the causative agents of leprosy and tuberculosis, respectively.
+Bacteria of the genus Mycoplasma lack a cell wall around their cell membranes,  which means they do not stain by Gram's method and are resistant to the antibiotics that target cell wall synthesis.

 ## Electron microscopy